Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 If you are a supplier who does not belong in the UK, and your customer is not registered for UK VAT or does not belong in the UK, you are responsible for accounting for any UK VAT due on your supply.
 If you are not already registered in the UK, you’ll be liable to register and account for any VAT due.

-If you supply services relating to land in another member state, you may be liable to register for VAT in that member state.
+If you supply services relating to land in an EU member state, you may be liable to register for VAT in that member state.

 7.7 The liability of land related services

 This notice deals only with the place of supply of land related services.
-You can find out about the liability by referring to VAT Notice 708: buildings and construction and VAT Notice 742: land and property.
+You can find out about the liability by referring to:

 7.8 Installed goods or a land related service

 If you are installing goods on land or in a property the question will arise as to whether you are performing a land related service or installing goods.
-See section 11 of VAT Notice 725: the single market.
+Read section 11 in VAT on movements of goods between Northern Ireland and the EU.
 Whilst both are taxable in the country where the installation takes place there are differences in accounting treatment.

 If your contract is to supply standard goods, without any alteration to meet the specification of the client, which you are contracted to install or assemble, either by you or someone acting on your behalf, you are providing goods to which the installation service is ancillary and is therefore treated as a supply of goods, for example the supply of studio recording equipment, where the supply involves the installation of the equipment at the customer’s studio.
 Such goods will normally be treated as supplied where they are installed.

-If you’re supplying installed goods you’ll need to consider the accounting procedures in section 11 of VAT Notice 725: the single market.
+If you’re supplying installed goods you’ll need to consider the accounting procedures in section 11 of VAT on movements of goods between Northern Ireland and the EU.

-If you are supplying land related services then the provisions of paragraph 7.6 will apply.
+If you are supplying land related services then the provisions mentioned in paragraph 7.6 will apply.
 If the recipient of the service is VAT registered in the country where the land is, they should use the reverse charge procedure to bring the VAT to account.
-If they are not VAT registered you’ll be liable to VAT in that country and may have to register there (see paragraph 5.9).
+If they are not VAT registered you’ll be liable to VAT in that country and may have to register there (read paragraph 5.9).

 8. Hire of a means of transport